Cold vs. Warm Sitz Baths for Hemorrhoids: What Works?

 Is a Cold Sitz Bath Good for Hemorrhoids?
 Cold vs. Warm Water, What Research Actually Show

-Last Updated: June 2026 | Medically Reviewed | Based on Clinical Research
+Personally Researched | Last Updated: June 2026 | Based on Clinical Studies & Personal Experience.

-Sitz baths are one of the most widely recommended home remedies for hemorrhoid relief, but there's a genuine debate hiding inside that recommendation: should the water be warm or cold?
+Sitz baths are one of the most widely recommended Home Remedies for hemorrhoid relief, but there's a genuine debate hiding inside that recommendation: should the water be warm or cold?

 Most people default to warm water because it feels soothing, but a growing body of clinical research — including studies on post-surgical hemorrhoid patients — suggests cold water has real, measurable benefits too, particularly for swelling and acute pain.